Japan's Aeon denies Indian retail JV talks, Carrefour silent

-PARIS/TOKYO Japanese retailer Aeon (8267.T) denied a newspaper report that it was in talks with India's Bharti Group to set up a retail joint venture in India, while France's Carrefour (CARR.PA) declined to comment on whether it was also talking to Bharti.
+PARIS/TOKYO, March 7 Japanese retailer Aeon denied a newspaper report that it was in talks with India's Bharti Group to set up a retail joint venture in India, while France's Carrefour declined to comment on whether it was also talking to Bharti.

-India's Economic Times said earlier on Friday that Bharti Group was in talks with Carrefour and Aeon to set up a joint venture with one of them after the collapse of a similar venture with the world's largest retailer, Wal-Mart (WMT.N), last year.
+India's Economic Times said earlier on Friday that Bharti Group was in talks with Carrefour and Aeon to set up a joint venture with one of them after the collapse of a similar venture with the world's largest retailer, Wal-Mart, last year.

 "This is not the case," an Aeon spokesman told Reuters, when asked about the report.